flip8flops/web-portal-test/README.md

 3. Processes notes through an LLM (configured in n8n)
 4. Returns a plain text summary

-**Rate Limiting**: To prevent abuse, users can generate one summary per 24 hours.
-The system tracks the last generation time and enforces this limit at the API level.
+**Rate Limiting**: To prevent abuse, users can generate a maximum number of summaries per day (default: 2).
+The system tracks daily generation counts and automatically resets the count each day.
+The limit can be adjusted in the database by modifying the `max_generations_per_day` field (admin only).

 ## 🛠️ Development